 Google Analytics is ideal for bootstrapping agencies and those that only require basic data and analytics.
 You will be able to track goals like conversions and sales, measure website metrics, optimize content, and more.

 However, businesses that require heatmaps, visitor recording, and in-depth behavioral information will find Hotjar a satisfying investment.
 It will give you all of the tools required to leverage big data for growing a business.

 That’s also why we offer Google Analytics integration with Morphio to help you better understand what’s happening within your business.
-Schedule a demo today to see the results for yourself.
+Start a free trial today to see the results for yourself.